sharparchitect/weather/README.md

 Multi-threaded solution is used in case when several cities are checked for weather.
 Covered the functionality of parsing the console parameters with unit tests.

+Saving of the data received from the API has been not implemented yet due to lack of time.

 It is implemented in C#, .NET Core 2.2, with Visual Studio 2019.